victorzidaroiu/redis-node-cache/README.md

 ## API

-- `.set(key, value, expires)` Set a value in the cache with an optional expires timeout in ms. Returns a promise that either resolves to the value or throws an error.
+- `.set(key, value, expires)` Set a value in the cache with an optional expires timeout in ms. Returns a promise that either resolves to "OK" or throws an error.

 - `.get(key)` Get a value from the cache.
 Returns a promise that either resolves to the value or throws an error.